teodoropiccinni/acloud-cli/docs/resources/storage.md

 **Important Notes:**
 - Only name and tags can be updated
-- The CLI automatically converts region codes from API format (`IT BG`) to the required update format (`ITBG-Bergamo`)
+- The CLI uses the region value directly from the API (e.g., `ITBG-Bergamo`)
-- This region conversion happens automatically - you don't need to specify the region during updates
+- No region conversion is needed - the region value is used as-is during updates

 ### Delete Snapshot